isomerpages/psd-psc-sch/_2020-virtual-information-session/0-2020-virtual-information-session.md

 * **Can foreign students apply for the PSC scholarships?**\
   Singaporeans and Singapore Permanent Residents (SPRs) are eligible to apply.
-Candidates must obtain Singapore citizenship before their scholarship can be confirmed.
+Candidates must obtain Singapore citizenship before their scholarships can be confirmed.

 * **What are the shortlisting criteria and selection process like?**\